abdalicode/nextjs-graphql/README.md

 ## What is this?

-This is a very simple blog project with next.js, graphql and tailwindcss.
+This is a minimal blog project with next.js, graphql and tailwindcss.

 [live demo](https://nextjs-blog-simple.herokuapp.com/).